lexis-project/lexis-backend-services-interface-datasets/README.md

+# lexis-backend-services-interface-datasets

+This repository contains the interface to display datasets from the LEXIS DDI in the LEXIS Portal.

+## Acknowledgement

+This code repository is a result / contains results of the LEXIS project.
+The project has received funding from the European Union’s Horizon 2020 Research and Innovation programme (2014-2020) under grant agreement No. 825532.

-# Notes on compiling and installing this software.
+## Notes on compiling and installing this software.

 The swagger command used in server/make_server.sh and client/make_client.sh is not the standard swagger.
 Instead, use the swagger for go, available at https://github.com/Stratoscale/swagger.